confetti-clj/confetti/README.md

 ## Changes

+#### 0.2.0

+- Upgrade to `[confetti/cloudformation "0.1.6"]`, which brings the following improvements:
+  - Enable compression by default
+  - Fix some misconfiguration of the origin that caused problems when enabling SSL

 #### 0.1.5

 - bump [`confetti/s3-deploy`](https://github.com/confetti-clj/s3-deploy) to improve Windows compatibility

 #### 0.1.5-alpha

 - **HostedZone Reuse:** Creating a new HostedZone for each site has two drawbacks:
   - Each HostedZone costs 50 cent
   - Each HostedZone has a distinct set of nameservers that you'd need to supply to your domain provider